Multi-District School Choice: Playing on Several Fields: Sophistication Types

-Since $i_2$ enrolls in district $L$, sophisticated-unconstrained student $i_3$ enrolls in district $R$ (and ranks only $r_3$) to avoid being unmatched.
-The matching process results in $i_1$ assigned to~$\ell_1$, $i_2$ assigned to~$\ell_2$, $i_3$ assigned to~$r_3$, $i_4$ assigned to~$r_2$, and $i_5$ assigned to~$r_1$.
+Since $i_1$ enrolls in district $L$, sophisticated-unconstrained student $i_2$ enrolls in district $R$ (and ranks only $r_3$) to avoid being unassigned.
+The matching process results in $i_1$ assigned to~$\ell_1$, $i_2$ assigned to~$r_3$, $i_3$ assigned to~$r_2$, and $i_4$ assigned to~$r_1$.
 This is the unique Nash equilibrium outcome.
-Note that in this outcome, $i_2$ is assigned to $i_2$'s fourth-choice school and $i_3$ is assigned to $i_3$'s second-choice school.
+Note that in this outcome, $i_2$ is assigned to her second-choice school.

-Suppose instead that $i_2$ becomes sophisticated.
-Student $i_2$ has no chance of being assigned to her first- or second-choice schools, and is guaranteed admittance to $r_1$ if she enrolls in district $R$ and ranks $r_1$ first, so she does so.
-Note that if $i_2$ does not rank $r_1$ first, then $i_2$ would not be admitted to $r_1$.
-Student $i_3$ therefore chooses to enroll in district $L$ (and ranks only~$l_2$), as this guarantees her admittance at $\ell_2$ (and she would not be admitted there otherwise).
-The matching process results in $i_1$ assigned to~$\ell_1$, $i_2$ assigned to~$r_1$, $i_3$ assigned to~$\ell_2$, $i_4$ assigned to~$r_2$, and $i_5$ is assigned to~$r_4$.
+Suppose instead that $i_1$ becomes sophisticated.
+Student $i_1$ has no chance of being assigned to her first-choice school, and is guaranteed admittance to $r_1$ if and only if she enrolls in district $R$ and ranks $r_1$ first, so she does so.
+Student $i_2$ therefore chooses to enroll in district $L$ (and ranks only~$\ell_1$), as this (and only this) guarantees her admittance at $\ell_1$.
+The matching process results in $i_1$ assigned to~$r_1$, $i_2$ assigned to~$\ell_1$, $i_3$ assigned to~$r_2$, and $i_4$ is assigned to~$r_4$.
 This is the unique Nash equilibrium outcome.
-In this outcome, $i_2$ is assigned to $i_2$'s third-choice school and $i_3$ is assigned to $i_3$'s first-choice school.
-Therefore, $i_3$ prefers for $i_2$ to become sophisticated.
+In this outcome, $i_2$ is assigned to her first-choice school, which is a strict improvement for her compared to when $i_1$ is sincere.